michaelwheatman/recipes/ShepherdsPie.md

   10. Remove from heat and top with a layer of cheddar cheese
   11. Finish with a thick layer of mashed potatoes and sprinkle Parmesan and leftover chives to finish
   12. Bake at 400 degrees F for 20 minutes or until the potatoes are browned
-  13. Broil at 400 degrees F for 3-5 minutes if needed to brown them more Allow to cool 10 minutes before serving warm
+  13. Broil on High F for 3-5 minutes if needed to brown them more Allow to cool 10 minutes before serving warm

 ## Source: